 This guide identifies gaps between the SNOMED CT terminology model and the HL7 RIM model and areas in which they overlap.
 It provides coherent guidance on how these gaps can be bridged and the overlaps managed to meet the common goal of semantic interoperability.

 The guide identifies options for use of SNOMED CT concepts, in both pre and post-coordinated forms in various attributes of HL7 RIM classes.
-The primary focus is on the RIM class clones used in the HL7 Clinical Statement pattern.
+The primary focus is on the RIM class clones used in the HL7 Clinical Statement model.
 However, the general principles of the advice are also applicable to many RIM class clones used in constrained information models that form part of other HL7 specifications and standards.

 In some situations, the features of HL7 Version 3 and SNOMED CT dictate a single way to utilize these two models together.
 Where this is true, the guide contains a single recommended approach which is normative, based on referenced pre-existing standards.